Taleeb Noormohamed: 2021 federal election

-Days later, new information revealed Noormohamed had purchased and sold a total of 41 properties in Vancouver since 2005, with 21 of those transactions taking place in under a year - a practice known as "flipping".

-The Federal NDP Party released BC Assessment records and an accompanying spreadsheet showing Noormohamed’s real estate speculation had netted almost $5 million since 2005 and nearly $3.7 million in the previous 6 years alone.
+Days later, new information revealed Noormohamed had purchased and sold a total of 41 properties in Vancouver since 2005, with 21 of those transactions taking place in under a year – a practice known as "flipping".
+The NDP released BC Assessment records and an accompanying spreadsheet showing Noormohamed's real estate speculation had netted almost $5 million since 2005 and nearly $3.7 million in the previous 6 years alone.